-The weather radar system detects and locates precipitation along the aircraft's flight path and gives the pilot a visual indication, in contours, of its intensity.
+The system detects and locates precipitation along the flight path of the aircraft and gives the pilot a visual indication, in contours, of its intensity.
 Intensity levels are displayed in bright colours contrasted against a deep black background.

 The areas of heaviest rainfall will appear in red, the next level of rainfall in yellow, and the least rainfall in green.
 A colour-bar legend to confirm each displayed colour and a range/mode alphanumeric to facilitate the evaluation of data are displayed on normally unused areas of the screen.
 After proper evaluation, the pilot can chart his course either through or around precipitation.